Postpartum OCD

 American Board of Psychiatry & Neurology – Psychiatry, Board Certification

-Board Certified Psychiatrist with Multiple State Licenses MBBS (MD)
+with Multiple State Licenses MBBS (MD)

 Dr. Gundu Reddy is a Board Certified Psychiatrist with over fifteen years of experience practicing clinical psychiatry experience.
 She also has ten years of experience practicing forensic psychiatry.
 Dr. Reddy has trained in medication management, psychodynamic psychotherapy, and cognitive behavioral therapy.